EGI-Federation/documentation/content/en/internal/configuration-database/howto-faq/_index.md

      HOW TOs and FAQs.
 ---

-## I get an "error 12227" message when accessing GOC portal with Mozilla/Firefox

-This happens when no certificate has been uploaded to your browser.
-Refer to the "Access to GOCDB" section for more information about GOCDB and X509 certificates.

 <!-- markdownlint-disable no-inline-html -->
 ## I am responsible for a site that has recently entered the EGI infrastructure.
 How do I register it?